"You have permission to leave Dean farmed 80 acres just outside1

 way, students could point to was failing.
 At the end of a TV

-show about terminal cancer businessman whose uncle had
+show about terminal cancer businessman whose uncle had10

 patients, Vernon pointed to himself suffered a stroke and could no